-• The keyword func is used to declare a function;
+0 The keyword func is used to declare a function;

-- A function can be defined to work on a specific type, a more common name for such a function is method.
-This part is called a receiver and it is optional.
-This will be used in chapter 6; - 2 funcname is the name of your function; - 3 The variable q of type int is the input parameter.
-The parameters are passed passby-value meaning they are copied;
+• A function can optionally be bound to a specific type.
+This is called the receiver.
+A function with a receiver is a method.
+This will be explored in chapter 5;

+- Q funcname is the name of your function; - The variable q of type int is the input parameter.
+The parameters are passed pass-by-value meaning they are copied;

-• The variables r and s are the named return parameters for this function.
-Functions in Go can have multiple return values, see section "Multiple return values" on page 32.
+The variables r and s are the named return parameters for this function.
+Functions in Go can have multiple return values, see section "Multiple return values" on page 26.
 If you want the return parameters not to be named you only give the types: (int, int).
 If you have only one value to return you may omit the parentheses.
 If your function is a subroutine and does not have anything to return you may omit this entirely;

-5 This is the function's body, note that return is a statement so the braces around the parameter(s) are optional.
+• This is the function's body.
+Note that return is a statement so the braces around the parameter(s) are optional.

-Here are a two examples, the left is a function without a return value, the one on the right is a simple function that returns its input.
+Here are two examples.
+The first is a function without a return value, while the bottom one is a simple function that returns its input.

-'''

-func subroutine(in int) {
+func subroutine(in int) { return }

-func identity(in int) int {
+func identity(in int) int { return in }

-return in

-}

-'''

-Functions can be declared in any order you wish, the compiler scans the entire file before execution.
-So function prototyping is a thing of the past in Go.
-Go disallows nested functions.
-You can however work around this by using anonymous functions, see section "Functions as values" on page 36 in this chapter.
+Functions can be declared in any order you wish.
+The compiler scans the entire file before execution, so function prototyping is a thing of the past in Go.
+Go disallows nested functions, but you can work around this with anonymous functions.
+See section "Functions as values" on page 28 in this chapter.

-Recursive functions just work as in other languages:
+Recursive functions work just as in other languages:

-Listing 3.2.
+''' Listing 2.2.
 Recursive function

-'''

 func rec(i int) {

 if i == 10 {

 return

 }

 rec(i+1)

 fmt.Printf("%d ", i)

 }

 This prints: 9 8 7 6 5 4 3 2 1 0.

 '''